High Street Sparks

 Funders and Partners

-The £95 million government-funded High Street Heritage Action Zone programme, delivered by Historic England, has been designed to unlock the potential of 60 high streets across England including the conservation area in Plymouth’s city centre which was adopted in July 2019.
+The £95 million government-funded High Street Heritage Action Zone programme, delivered by Historic England, has been designed to unlock the potential of 60 high streets across England.

-High Street Sparks funding will be available once a year for the next three years and is part of a wider High Street Heritage Action Zone project managed by The Box, POP and Plymouth City Council.
+High Street Sparks funding was part of a wider High Street Heritage Action Zone project managed by The Box, POP and Plymouth City Council.

 Plymouth - City of the Future